Ankita-Kumari-ar/test_project_vityasa/README.md

 # test_project_vityasa

-This project is an test assignment to apply for an internship on Vityasa The Questions are as follows:
+This project is a test assignment to apply for an internship on Vityasa The Questions are as follows:
 Question1: